naemon/naemon.github.io/documentation/usersguide/downtime.md

 If the scheduled downtime is canceled prematurely (before it expires), a "DOWNTIMECANCELLED" notification will get sent out to the appropriate admins.

+If a notification has already been sent out befor the downtime starts, then Naemon will send a recovery notification, even when in downtime.

 ### Overlapping Scheduled Downtime

 Overlapping scheduled downtime allows you to extend a downtime, in case the work required takes longer than originally expected.